Preschool Program Information

 Cost

 There is a tuition cost for all Centennial Preschool classes.
 Limited financial aid in the form of discounts and scholarships is available for those who qualify.
 (See financial aid section below.)
 The cost for the year is divided into nine monthly payments and invoiced one month in advance, August through April.
-Tuition rates for the 2025-2026 school year are as follows:
+Tuition rates for the 2026-2027 school year are:

 A non-refundable registration fee of $50 is charged at the time of contract approval.
 Pre-K Kids Club (full-day classes) and sibling care (part-day classes) are an additional cost.